JamesClarke7283/CRCrypt/docs/PLAN.md

 ├── README.md
 ├── src
 │   ├── core
+│   │   ├── code.py - Contains a class called `CubeCodeGenerator`, which takes a `byte array` as the key in its constructor and has the `key_encode` and `key_decode` functions to calculate the encode and decode moves on the fly when they are called, NOTE: this does not encode/decode the ciphertext, but derives the `CubeKey` object used, which gives us depending on if `key_encode` or `key_decode` is used, the encrypting moves(shuffle moves) or the decrypting moves (unshuffle moves).
 │   │   ├── steps.py - Contains code to manipulate the cube, its stored here so as to tidy up the codebase, the cipher.py will contain a `move` function where one can interact with the cube this way.
-│   │   ├── cipher.py - contains the code for encrypting and decrypting using `CrubeCrypt` class.
+│   │   ├── cipher.py - contains the code for encrypting and decrypting using `CRCrypt` class.
 │   │   ├── cube.py - Contains the code to construct the virtual cube, the class will be titled `RubikCube`, and take the number of square dimentions(aka 1000 for 1000x1000, etc)
 │   │   └── __init__.py
 │   ├── __init__.py